Let’s talk about death again, shall we?

 5. I wish that I had let myself be happier.

 Such powerful lessons here!
-Living a life of regret can cause not only stress, but disease (or dis-ease) and an unhappy existence.
+Living a life of regret can cause stress, and sometimes disease (or dis-ease).

-When my own father was dying of ALS, I remember having some profound conversations with him about living a passion-filled life.
-I feel honored to have had this time with him, and I encourage you all to ‘get real’ with yourselves.
+When my own father was dying of ALS, I remember having profound conversations with him about living a passion-filled life.
+I am honored to have had this time with him, and I encourage you all to ‘get real’ with yourselves.
 Are you truly happy at work?
 At home?
 With your friendships and relationships?
-In the life you are living?
+Are you happy with the life you are living?